Lazzu/builds/README.md

 # Builds
 A CLI project building tool.

 I was fed up with current C++ building tools, so I created my own.
-I borrowed the interface from GIT so it would be somewhat familiar for everyone to use.
+I borrowed the interface from Git so it would be somewhat familiar for everyone to use.

-Not production ready.
+Not production ready yet.
+You can test the tool with the example usage below.

 ## Example usage